LotR: All About Tom Bombadil – Ring-a-Ding Dillo!

 Yeah, that comes up during the Council of Elrond.
 When Frodo and the hobbits make it to Rivendell, the question of Tom’s assistance is mentioned.
 But Gandalf, who it’s important to note is the Wise Guy among the Istari, puts the nix on that idea.

 According to Gandalf the Grey, it’s not a matter of Tom having power over the Ring.
-It’s more than the Ring has no power over Tom.
+It’s more like the Ring has no power over Tom.
 Bombadil was also not the ideal keeper of the Ring, since he was so far removed from its power that he wouldn’t understand its importance.
 He would likely forget it or throw it out.

 He’s so powerful, but he really struggles with staying focused, apparently.
 Deep relate, my guy. #ADHDlife